lndrtrbn/lndrui/README.md

 ## Library usage

-To use the library install it with npm using the ur of the repository.
+To use the library install it with npm using the URL of the repository.

 ```
 npm i https://github.com/lndrtrbn/lndrui.git